 6.2.
 The IC performs a selection procedure and nominates a single candidate from the Potential Hosts for the EGOI in a specific year.
 This decision must be ratified by the GA.
 After ratification, the IC will issue a formal Invitation.

 6.3.
 A Candidate Host becomes a Future Host, after the Invitation is accepted by the national organisation involved and confirmed in writing to the IC.
-The IC informs the GA at the first GA meeting after this confirmation.
+The IC informs the GA at a GA meeting after this confirmation.

 6.4.
 The Future Host becomes the Host Country in the year in which it hosts the EGOI.